-For midsized businesses and enterprise branches, Cisco's Catalyst 3750 Series simplifies deployment of unified technologies and adapts to evolving business needs by offering setup flexibility, support for converged network patterns, and management-free set up of smart system services.
-In addition, the Cisco Catalyst 3750 Series switch is designed for high-volume Gigabit deployments and includes a diverse range of switches that address the access, aggregation, and backbone-connectivity demands of small or mid-size networks.
+For mid-size organizations and corporate branches, the Cisco Catalyst 3750 switch simplifies integration of converged technologies and accommodates changing competitive needs by providing setup versatility, support for converged network patterns, and automatic set up of smart system functions.
+In addition, the Cisco Catalyst 3750 Series switch is designed for high-density 1000 Ethernet deployments and includes a diverse range of switches that meet the connectivity, distribution, and backbone-interface requirements of small or mid-size deployments.

-The Cisco Catalyst 3750 Series switch has the IP Base or the Services image.
-The IP Base image capabilities include industry-leading QoS, rate-management, access control lists, and basic static and Routing Information Protocol routing capability.
-The IP Services image offers a richer selection of enterprise-grade features, such as advanced built-in IP unicast and multicast routing.
+The Cisco Catalyst 3750 Series switch has either the IP Base or the Services image.
+The IP Base image capabilities include industry-leading QoS, rate-management, access control lists, and simple static and Routing Information Protocol (RIP) routing capability.
+The IP Services image provides a broader set of enterprise network features, including sophisticated hardware-based IP unicast/multicast routing.

-Cisco StackWise technology is a mechanism designed for 1000 Ethernet.
-Cisco StackWise is intended to respond to additions, deletions, and redeployments while providing consistent performance.
-Cisco StackWise unites up to nine separate switches into a single functional unit, using special stack-interface cables and stacking software.
-The individual switches can be any combination of the Cisco Catalyst 3750 Series and the 3750-E switches.
-The stack operates as an individual switching unit that is directed by a master switch, selected from one of the member switches.
-The master switch automatically creates and keeps current all the switching and optional routing tables.
-A working stack can accept new devices or remove old switches with no service interruption.
+Cisco StackWise technology is a stacking architecture designed for 1000 Ethernet.
+This technology is designed to react to additions, deletions, and redeployments while maintaining predictable performance.
+Cisco StackWise unites up to nine individual switches into one logical device, using special stack-interconnect cables and utilities.
+The individual switches can be any combination of the Cisco Catalyst 3750 Series switches and the Catalyst 3750-E switches.
+The stack operates as an individual switching device that is managed by a control switch, elected from one of the member switches.
+The master switch automatically creates and updates all the switching and user-selected routing tables.
+A deployed stack can accept new members or remove existing members with no operational interruption.

-Ways That Progent Can Assist Your Business with Catalyst Series Switches
+Ways That Progent Can Assist Your Business with Cisco Catalyst Switches

-Progent can provide the online or onsite services of Cisco CCIE-certified consultants who have broad experience providing Catalyst switch solutions for small and medium sized businesses, branch offices, enterprises, data centers, Cloud networks, and SPs.
-Progent's practice areas include Cisco's Catalyst and Nexus families of smart switches and with Cisco's IOS and NX-OS operating systems.
-Services offered by Progent for Cisco Catalyst switches include proof-of-concept testing and validation, system analysis, topology planning, migrations and project management, network virtualization, wired/wireless unification, management automation, performance optimization, troubleshooting, business continuity planning, and information security testing and remediation.
+Progent offers the online or onsite services of CCIE-certified consultants who have broad backgrounds delivering Catalyst switch support for small and midsize organizations, branch offices, enterprises, data centers, Cloud environments, and SPs.
+Progent's practice areas include Catalyst and Nexus families of managed switches and Cisco's IOS and NX-OS operating systems.
+Services available from Progent for Cisco Catalyst switches include proof-of-concept testing, system analysis and monitoring, topology design, upgrades and project management, network virtualization, wired and wireless convergence, network management, performance optimization, troubleshooting, disaster recovery and business continuity planning, and information security testing and verification.

-Progent offers broad expertise with open standards as well as with proprietary Cisco protocols related to switching and routing including BGP, MPLS, Protocol Independent Multicast, VPNs, Spanning-Tree Protocol, virtual LANs, FabricPath, VPC, HSRP, VRRP, Open Shortest Path First (OSPF), VSS, and Locator/ID Separation Protocol (LISP).
-Progent's infrastructure consultants also offer experience with important technologies such as TCP/IP protocols, IPv4, IPv6, Enhanced Interior Gateway Routing Protocol (EIGRP), RIP, and Internet Group Management Protocol (IGMP).
-Progent's CISSP and ISSAP certified network security consultants can assist you to create an enterprise-wide security and compliance strategy and deploy Catalyst switches so they offer optimal support for your security policies.
+Progent offers deep knowledge of open standards as well as with proprietary Cisco technologies related to switching and routing such as Border Gateway Protocol, MPLS, PIM, VPNs, Spanning-Tree Protocol, virtual LANs, Cisco FabricPath, VPC, OTV, Virtual Router Redundancy Protocol, OSPF, Virtual Switching System (VSS), and LISP.
+Progent's network specialists also have experience with key networking technologies such as TCP/IP, IPv4, IPv6, Enhanced Interior Gateway Routing Protocol, Routing Information Protocol (RIP), and IGMP.
+Progent's CISSP and ISSAP certified information security consultants can show you how to develop a comprehensive security and compliance strategy and deploy Cisco Catalyst switches so they provide optimal enforcement to your security posture.

-If you need ultra high density or extremely low latency Cisco switches for a world-class data center, Progent can assist you to evaluate, plan, and carry out a migration to Cisco's Nexus family of switches.
-To learn about Progent's consulting and support capabilities for Nexus switches, see Nexus Switch consulting services.
-Progent can also help you to connect Catalyst data center switches with Meraki distribution switches.
+In case you need ultra high density or extremely low latency switches for a world-class data center, Progent can assist your organization to analyze, plan, and manage a migration to Cisco's Nexus family of switches.
+For information about Progent's support capabilities for Cisco's Nexus switches, refer to Nexus Switch configuration and support services.
+Progent can also assist you to integrate Catalyst data center switches with Meraki distribution switches.
 (See Cisco Meraki switch integration consultants.)

-To find out more information about Progent's professional help for Cisco technology, select a topic:
+To learn more details concerning Progent's consulting assistance for Cisco products, select a topic:

-If you wish to get in touch with Progent about engineering help for Cisco products, call 1-800-993-9400 or see Contact Progent.
+To get in touch with Progent about professional help for Cisco technology, phone 1-800-993-9400 or see Contact Progent.